What is Gift Tax Return?

 Who Needs to File a Gift Tax Return?

-A gift tax is levied to an individual person who transfers an asset to another person for a value less than the fair value of the asset.
-Thus, in order to consider a transaction as a gift, the receiver of a gift shall be paying any amount less than the fair value of such a gift.
+The gift tax is levied to a person who transfers an asset to another person for a value less than assets fair value.
+Thus, in order to consider the transaction as a gift, the receiver of a gift shall be paying any amount less than the fair value of the gift.

 A gift tax return is a tax form that needs to be filed by the donor of the gift if they make a transaction of the gift of value exceeding the prescribed limit, known as gift tax exemption.
 Thus, the donor of the gift shall file the gift tax return unless otherwise required by the law.
 The form for a gift tax return is IRS Form 709.